anton-k/mig/docs/src/01-hello-world.md

 ### The type of response

-Let's stydy the signature of the `hello` handler:
+Let's study the signature of the `hello` handler:

 ```
 hello :: Get IO (Resp Json Text)